Settlement Services

 Community Connections

-Conversation Circles and Field Trips provide opportunities to make connections in the community.
+Community Connections and Conversation Circles provide opportunities to make connections within the community.

 Orientation sessions are provided on topics such as housing, health care, education, banking, recreation, and leisure activities.